 By Philippa Kiraly, Special to The Sybaritic Singer

-In a word where it’s often a premise that classical music is only for older people, it is refreshing to go to a show where the performers are all children, a show where the young people are well-trained, the performance is enjoyable and high quality, and it’s in a classical genre.
-Over two recent weekends in March 2019, three highly-regarded Seattle organizations presented performances by children: Seattle Opera’s Youth Opera Project gave four performances of Ben Moore’s Odyssey at Cornish Playhouse, Seattle Youth Symphony Orchestra gave a concert at Benaroya Hall, playing Ravel, Schumann and Mahler and, at Christ Episcopal Church, Seattle Historical Arts for Kids presented the pageant of Master Finno’s Songbook, originally published in 1582.
+In a world where it’s often a premise that classical music is only for older people, it is refreshing to go to a show where the performers are all children, a show where the young people are well-trained, the performance is enjoyable and high quality, and it’s in a classical genre.
+Over two recent weekends in March 2019, three highly-regarded Seattle organizations presented performances by children: Seattle Opera’s Youth Opera Project gave four performances of Ben Moore’s Odyssey at Cornish Playhouse, Seattle Youth Symphony Orchestra gave a concert at Benaroya Hall, playing Ravel, Schumann and Mahler and, at Christ Episcopal Church, Seattle Historical Arts for Kids presented the pageant of Master Finno’s Songbook, an original pageant based on a song collection first published in 1582

 The productions, though, are only the tip of the iceberg.